-Summary: Why don’t some people in debt can’t seem to get out of debt?
+Summary: Why don’t some people in debt can’t seem to get out of debt fast?
 Find out some of the common reasons in this article.
-Note that this blog and this article may contain affiliate links and adds.
-See our disclosure policy.

-8 Reasons You Will Never Get Out Of Debt
+8 Reasons You’ll Never Get Out of Debt Fast

-This brings us to the first reason people in debt can’t seem to get out of debt:
+This brings us to the first reason people in debt can’t seem to get out of debt fast:

 1. You Don’t know How Much Debt You Owe